neverRare/typed-storage/README.md

 });
 ```

-## Multiple Instance
+## Multiple instances

-Making multiple instance for each categories is recommended.
+Making multiple instances for each categories is recommended.
 With this setup, using prefix is also recommended.
 This prefix the key when values are stored, you can still use methods as if there's no prefix at all.

 ```ts
 import {